 Planning for the speed of change

 And when you have a plan, make sure employees and prospects know about it.
-Debra said of her time at Merlin Entertainments, “We had [a program] where we would give free tickets to sick children… we rescued seals and other socially conscious initiatives.
-When we did our employee survey, we realized that our employees didn't even know what we were doing in these areas.”
+Debra said of her time at Merlin Entertainments, “We had [a programme] where we would give free tickets to sick children… we rescued seals and other socially conscious initiatives.
+When we did our employee survey, we realised that our employees didn’t even know what we were doing in these areas.”

 Do you have an age-diverse workforce?
 Looking for more tips on future-proofing your EVP?
 Check out this other blog post that covers how to navigate a total rewards strategy that actually works.